swluken/TouchTreeGrid/README.md

 This software can be downloaded at <a href="https://github.com/swluken/TouchTreeGrid>https://github.com/swluken/TouchTreeGrid</a>

-To see a working demo, visit
+To see a working demo [Touch 2.2 version], visit

 Phone specific usage   - <a href="http://www.lincolnwaterfrontrentals.com/Sencha/TouchTreeGrid/app.html?deviceType=Phone">TouchTreeGrid (Phone)</a>
 (Test orientation changes by rotating phone from Portrait to Landscape ... or resizing browser window)